Wimuz/drum-trainer/README.md

 The drum trainer provides **technical advice to the aspiring (beginner or intermediate) drummer** based on analysis of a recording.
 The tool records midi or audio, figures out which drum pattern the drum player intended to play, analyses the **accuracy, synchronicity and dynamics** of the recorded pattern, provides feedback to the player and suggests exercises to help solve any issues.
-For example: "Your right feet (bass drum) tends to kick about 100ms before you hit the snare.
-This causes a flamming sound.
-On unaccented beats your right feet tends to kick 200ms before you intended, giving a rushy impression.
-Your left hand is irregular playing eights on the hihat.
-To obrain better accuracy, do the following exercises: ..."

-This tool is not intended to evaluate musicality.
-In real live performance human accuracy, synchronicity and dynamics "errors" may give a nice flavour to a performance, and sometimes even intended.
-Moreover today's DAW's (Digital Audio Workstations) can easily "humanize" or "de-humanize" (quantize) recorded input.

-Nor does the tool intend to replace a human professional teacher.

-The sole purpose of the tool is to **assist partly in building a solid drum technique as a foundation for good musical live performances**.

 ## Background